nate-0hz/nate-0hz/README.md

 # Hi, I'm Nate

-Junior full stack developer, embarking on a carrer change and drawing on a life of experience.
+Junior full stack developer, embarking on a career change and drawing on a life of experience.

 :office: ServiceNow, Service Management, Workforce Management, Key Accounts, Customer Experience